13o-bbr-bbq/machine_learning_security/Recommender/README.md

  |label is expressed number.|Inspection code is expressed string.|

 ### Conversion rule.
-PyRecommender converts above features to vectors using **convertion table**.
+PyRecommender uses the **conversion table** to convert the behavior of the web app into a numerical value.

- * Conversion table is following.
+ * Conversion table

  ||value|0|1|2|3|4|5|6|7|8|9|10|
  |:---|:---|:---|:---|:---|:---|:---|:---|:---|:---|:---|:---|:---|
  |Place|html tag|None|`<!---->`|`<body>`|`<frame>`|`<img>`|`<input>`|`<script>`|`<textarea>`|`<iframe>`|`<a>`|`<div>`|